thomseddon/logflume/README.md

 # LogFlume

-Simple program to index syslog messages (via UDP) in elastic search in a logstash compatible format
+Simple program to index syslog messages (via UDP or TCP) in elastic search in a logstash compatible format

 This should be a drop in replacement for logstash that takes syslog input and outputs to elastic search